cortexproject/cortex/docs/blocks-storage/querier.md

     # Number of retries for recoverable errors
     # CLI flag: -blocks-storage.azure.max-retries
     [max_retries: <int> | default = 20]

+    http:
+      # The time an idle connection will remain idle before closing.
+      # CLI flag: -blocks-storage.azure.http.idle-conn-timeout
+      [idle_conn_timeout: <duration> | default = 1m30s]

+      # The amount of time the client will wait for a servers response headers.
+      # CLI flag: -blocks-storage.azure.http.response-header-timeout
+      [response_header_timeout: <duration> | default = 2m]

+      # If the client connects via HTTPS and this option is enabled, the client
+      # will accept any certificate and hostname.
+      # CLI flag: -blocks-storage.azure.http.insecure-skip-verify
+      [insecure_skip_verify: <boolean> | default = false]

+      # Maximum time to wait for a TLS handshake.
+0 means no limit.
+      # CLI flag: -blocks-storage.azure.tls-handshake-timeout
+      [tls_handshake_timeout: <duration> | default = 10s]

+      # The time to wait for a server's first response headers after fully
+      # writing the request headers if the request has an Expect header.
+0 to
+      # send the request body immediately.
+      # CLI flag: -blocks-storage.azure.expect-continue-timeout
+      [expect_continue_timeout: <duration> | default = 1s]

+      # Maximum number of idle (keep-alive) connections across all hosts.
+0
+      # means no limit.
+      # CLI flag: -blocks-storage.azure.max-idle-connections
+      [max_idle_connections: <int> | default = 100]

+      # Maximum number of idle (keep-alive) connections to keep per-host.
+If 0,
+      # a built-in default value is used.
+      # CLI flag: -blocks-storage.azure.max-idle-connections-per-host
+      [max_idle_connections_per_host: <int> | default = 100]

+      # Maximum number of connections per host.
+0 means no limit.
+      # CLI flag: -blocks-storage.azure.max-connections-per-host
+      [max_connections_per_host: <int> | default = 0]

   swift:
     # OpenStack Swift authentication API version.
 0 to autodetect.